sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 > **"I don't need JavaScript for my static blog."**

 Fortunately, there is a cornucopia of static site generators out there which don't generate JavaScript bundles, such as **Hugo**, **Jekyll**, or **11ty**.
 I hesitated to use one of these though, because they lock you into their way of doing things.
-I knew this would hurt my developer performance as I would continually end up drowning in their documentation, trying to figure out how they want me to do things.
+I knew this would hurt my developer performance as I would continually end up drowning in their documentation, looking up obscure error messages on various messaging boards, trying to figure out how they want me to do things.

-I eventually decided to just create my own static blog build system that was excessively familiar to me.
+I eventually decided to just create my own static blog build system, that way it was excessively familiar to me.
 The process I desired:

 - I write the blog posts in Markdown
 - A build script watches for changes and compiles them into HTML files